Developing the Ideal Workplace for New Workforce Generation

 This can mean a lot of different things to a lot of different people, but the baseline remains the same: flexibility matters.
 As more and more millennials seek to find the perfect work-life balance, and others are even continuing their attainment of higher education while working, it is necessary for employers to be cognizant of their workers’ needs.

-According to a study conducted in 2016, nearly half of the millennial workforce reported that they actively consider factors of diversity and inclusion when assessing their options for potential employers.
+According to an Article study conducted in 2016, nearly half of the millennial workforce reported that they actively consider factors of diversity and inclusion when assessing their options for potential employers.

 Diversity allows for a broader spectrum of ideas and opinions, fueling a potential increase in creativity while combating cultural homogeneity.
 Moreover, increasing diversity is an important component of the secret weapon that builds companies, and diversifying your team can also diversify your client base, bringing more business to your company.